Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: Results

 \section{Results}

-We provide the final performance achieved by training each of the four algorithms on each of the nine tasks.
-These results, presented in Table~\ref{tab:performance}, show that our method, SMAC, can achieve competitive results in two of the three simple control tasks.
+We provide the final performance achieved by training each of the five algorithms on each of the nine tasks.
+The results in Table~\ref{tab:performance} show that our method, SMAC, can achieve competitive results in two of the three simple control tasks.
 More importantly, the benefits of SMAC appear to increase in more complex environments, such as MuJoCo, where SMAC outperforms the other baselines in terms of final returns in all but one task.
-A more in-depth analysis of these results, with a special focus on convergence rate, is given in the following sections.
+A more in-depth analysis of these results, with a special focus on convergence rate, is given in this section.